 What if you change the way you teach?
-On Superprof, it just takes one click to accept to give online photography classes.
+On Superprof, it just takes one click to accept to start online tutoring jobs.
 In addition to providing significant benefits for the student, an online photo course is a great way to stand out from the competition and easily find motivated and serious students.

 Here are all our tips to start giving photo classes via Skype!